 Medical shock is caused by not having enough blood circulating around your body.
 Reduced blood pressure decreases the flow of oxygen to vital organs and, unless attended to, is a life-threatening medical emergency.

 It is very important that everyone on the farm knows where you are going to be and when you will return.
+If you are working on your own on a farm, arrange a system of notifying a family member, colleague or neighbour about where you will be and commit to checking in by a certain time each day.
 It is also important for everyone on the farm to have some first aid training.
 If someone suffers a major injury, you must send for help and then try to stop any bleeding or treat wounds and burns.

 Emotional distress or sudden fright in response to a traumatic event is also often called ‘shock’ but this is different from physical shock.
 More information about emotional shock can be found here: Better Health Channel – Trauma reaction and recovery.